silverstripe/addons.silverstripe.org/README.md

 Tasks
 ============

- * `sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater.
+ * `framework/sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater.
- * `sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
+ * `framework/sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
- * `sake dev/tasks/SilverStripe-Elastica-ReindexTask`: Defines and refreshes the elastic search index.
+ * `framework/sake dev/tasks/SilverStripe-Elastica-ReindexTask`: Defines and refreshes the elastic search index.
- * `sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots and a README for display through the website.
+ * `framework/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
+   and a README for display through the website.
 There's no need to set up a cron job for this task if you're using the resque queue.
- * `sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated from packagist in a specified amount of time, which implies they're no longer available there.
+ * `framework/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
+   from packagist in a specified amount of time, which implies they're no longer available there.
+ * `framework/sake dev/tasks/CacheHelpfulRobotDataTask`: Caches Helpful Robot scores and data, so they can be displayed on listing and detail pages, for each addon.
+This also removes modules that cannot be loaded by requests to their repository URLs.

 LESS Compilation
 ===========